grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 With Hemi settled on sonar, Percy brought the _Prospect_ down to 20 meters below the surface.
 In some ways this made Hemi's job simpler because all the traffic was now above them -- there should be no other submerged submarines in the channel.
 But with only 50 meters of depth to play with, the sounds of the traffic above reflected off the bottom of the channel, back up, and then off in every direction making the space they were moving through feel very compressed to Hemi.

 They had maintained a very fast 15 knots since submerging.
-One of the first things Hemi asked Percy to do was to slow the boat down -- both because it would make the sonar much more clear, and because even at 6 knots he estimated they would be doing twice the speed of the giant prop of the cargo ship above his head.
+One of the first things Hemi asked Percy to do was to slow the boat down -- both because it would make the sonar much more clear, and because even at six knots he estimated they would be doing twice the speed of the giant prop of the cargo ship above his head.

 Hemi began a steady and careful dialog with Percy, much of which she relayed to Bastian and Gregory, to bring the _Prospect_ up under the cargo ship, and then throttle back to match the slow-moving, building-sized ship that was cruising above.